jmah/OsiriX-Quad-Buffered-Stereo/README-Development.txt

 License:
-  The Quad-Buffered Stereo plugin is Copyright 2005-2006 Jonathon Mah, SAPAC, and is licensed under the MIT License as follows:
+  The Quad-Buffered Stereo plug-in is Copyright 2005-2006 Jonathon Mah, SAPAC, and is licensed under the MIT License as follows:

   Copyright (c) 2005-2006 Jonathon Mah, SAPAC